Biological Pest Control and Integrated Pest Management

 Advisories

-For best results apply the A. andersoni when pest mite numbers are low.
-The predatory mites will then be able to feed on small colonies of pest mites and prevent them from growing and causing major damage.
+For best results, apply the A. andersoni when the number of pests like spider mites is low.
+The mites will then be able to feed on small colonies of mites and prevent them from growing and causing major spider mite damage.
 It is better to use A. andersoni together with other specialized predatory agents.
 Avoid exposing the sachets to direct sunlight.

 Usages

-This predator works well on both inside protected crops and outside in ornamental crops, fruit trees, horticulture, nurseries and seedbeds.
+This predator works well on spider mites, both inside protected crops and outside in ornamental crops, fruit trees, horticulture, nurseries, and seedbeds.

 Release rates